JJMats/behavioral_cloning/writeup.md

 - LeakyReLU alpha (leaky_alpha)
   - The alpha value chosen for the LeakyReLU activation function was tuned by visualizing the vehicle driving autonomously around the test tracks.
 Values tested ranged from 0.1 to 0.3, but reducing the value improved lane keeping and center finding.
 - Learning rate
-  - The model used an Adam optimizer, so the learning rate was set by default at 0.001 (code line 121).
+  - The model used an Adam optimizer, so the learning rate was set by default at 0.001 (model.py, line 121).
 - Steering correction factor
   - All three of the camera views obtained from the simulator were utilized for training and validation of the model.
 A steering correction factor was applied to the steering angle measurement (pre-training) to improve vehicle straight-line stability and to adjust the gain of the steering angle influence on the model provided by the side camera images.
 Values tested ranged from 0.1 to 0.3, and the median value of 0.2 was settled upon.